AllianceSoftware/django-allianceutils/README.md

         * Replaces boto used by AllianceStorage with Boto3
         * now supports django 1.11 and 2.2
         * Added `checks.check_explicit_table_names`, ensure `db_table` specified in model Meta
+        * Added util.get_firstparty_apps() to be used for excluding 3rd party modules in certain checks
 * 0.5
     * 0.5.0
         * Breaking Changes